-Surprised by Joy has always been one of my favorite autobiographies.
-C. S. Lewis is one of my all time favorite authors so hearing him narrate his own story is fascinating and well worth the time.
+Surprised by Joy has always been one of my favorite autobiographies with C. S. Lewis being one of my all time favorite authors.
+His story is fascinating and well worth the time.
 Of course, the world knows Lewis as an amazing author, Christian apologist, and one of the greatest minds of the previous century.
 If you are a Lewis fan but have never read his autobiography do yourself a favor and click on that link!

 Surprised by Joy gives the reader an interesting look into his childhood and the strange relationship that he had with his father.
 When his mother died of cancer, we can feel his grief and the lack of hope that he felt.
 Lewis also lets us know what was going on in his life and thinking as he discarded the faith of his youth and became an atheist.